kurkle/chartjs-plugin-autocolors/README.md

 *Automatic color generation for [Chart.js](https://www.chartjs.org)*

-The generation os based Janus Trielsen's answer at [Stack Overflow](https://stackoverflow.com/a/13781114/10359775).
+The generation is based on Janus Troelsen's answer at [Stack Overflow](https://stackoverflow.com/a/13781114/10359775).

 This plugin requires Chart.js 3.0.0 or later.
 Could work with v2, but it is not supported.